dcunited001/dcunited001.github.io/_drafts/fairy-tail.md

   - hermes figured so much.  but hatches a plan anyways.
     - without violating too much of the whole "gods shall not interfere" thing
     - he's not too sure he can get them together, because all gods know:
-      - mettling in mortal affairs is stupid, risky.  but mettling with love is playing with fire.
+      - meddling in mortal affairs is stupid, risky, against the rules.
+      - but meddling with love is playing with fire.
-  - he knows that he can fetch water from the river of the dead (styx)
+  - but he figures that he can fetch water from the river of the dead (styx)
     - and trick the mage into drinking it, bestowing eternal life
     - that way, the princess won't have to know that she couldn't grant the mage's clever wish.